9track/FlashFloppy-wiki/Firmware-Update.md

 **I repeat: do not follow these steps unless you are sure of what you are doing.**

+- **Program the 'Reloader'**
   - Remove all old *.UPD and *.RLD files from the USB stick.
   - Copy the contents of the release's reloader/ folder to the root of the USB stick.
   - Insert the USB stick into the Gotek and power on with both buttons pressed.
   - You should now be in the bootloader ("UPD").
 Release both buttons.
   - The 'reloader' will be programmed and the Gotek will reboot into it.
+- **Program the latest Bootloader**
   - You should now be in the reloader ("RLD").
 Press and release both buttons.
   - The latest bootloader will be programmed.
 The Gotek will then reboot.
+- **Program the latest Main Firmware**
   - You are now in the reloader again.
 Power off.
   - Remove the *.UPD and *.RLD files from the USB stick.
   - Copy the *.UPD file from the root of the release archive to the USB stick.
   - Insert the USB stick into the Gotek and power on with both buttons pressed.
   - You should now be in the bootloader ("UPD").
 Release both buttons.
   - The latest firmware will be programmed and the Gotek will reboot into it.
-- Success!
+- **Success!**